vizplus/viz-faq/faq-en.md

 The list of applications can be viewed on the main page [viz.plus](https://viz.plus).
 Gradually, many services with applications (separate or universal) for VIZ rewards will be added on the internet and will be incorporated into everyday life.

 The second way to reward someone is to do it directly by the name of the recipient account.
-To do this, in Personal Account [my.viz.plus](https://my.viz.plus), find the page for rewarding, enter the name of the awarded account in the appropriate field and select the percentage of energy used.
+To do this, in Personal Portal [my.viz.plus](https://my.viz.plus), find the page for rewarding, enter the name of the awarded account in the appropriate field and select the percentage of energy used.
 If desired, you can add a comment to the recipient - for which you reward one.

 ### How do I connect my account to the app?